Turnkey Medical Device Contract Manufacturing

 The Center for Devices and Radiological Health (CDRH) is the branch of the FDA responsible for the regulation of medical devices, as well as monitoring the manufacturing process and the performance and safety of these devices.
 The FDA CDRH regulates all Class I, Class II, and Class III medical manufacturing devices.

 FDA CDRH regulatory powers include the authority to require certain technical reports from the manufacturers or importers of regulated products, to require that manufactured medical devices meet mandatory safety performance standards, to declare regulated products defective, and to order the recall of defective or noncompliant products.
-CDRH also conducts limited amounts of direct product testing.
+FDA CDRH also conducts limited amounts of direct product testing.

 Class I, Class II, and Class III Medical Devices